Global Purposeful Leadership Summit

 20-22 September 2017 | Sydney

 There is a growing global movement that is questioning the purpose of business and it’s role in our society.
 There is a strong challenge emerging against the idea of shareholder primacy as well as the focus on short term profits, which is having an adverse impact on employees, stakeholders and the planet.
-More a business to be truly sustainable, there needs to be greater focus on creating deeper engagement with it’s employees and stakeholders.
+For a business to be truly purposeful, there needs to be greater focus on creating deeper engagement with it’s employees and stakeholders.

 A Korn Ferry study found that companies that focused their employees on the organization’s purpose, posted compounded annual growth rates of 9.85% compared to a 2.4% for the whole S&P 500 Consumer Sector.